• 4,000 firms

 LevelYearsCore responsibilities

-Senior6+Architecture decisions, performance tuning, cross-team technical lead
+Senior6+Architecture calls, performance tuning, cross-team technical lead

 Examples